What Developers Need to Know about Generative AI?

 The key difference lies in their capabilities.
 While traditional AI can effectively filter and sort information, generative AI can create new, original content that can be indistinguishable from content created by humans.
 This makes generative AI particularly valuable in fields such as entertainment, marketing, and even scientific research, where it can be used to simulate and predict outcomes.

-For more detailed comparisons, you can visit sites like Towards Data Science and Analytics Vidhya which often discuss the differences and applications of these AI types.
+For more detailed comparisons, you can visit sites like Towards Data Science which often discuss the differences and applications of these AI types.

 10.2 Comparing Different Generative AI Models